Office of the Bursar

 Policies and Other Information

 Students may formally audit courses with permission of their major professors and the course instructors.
 Audited courses may not be used to satisfy any academic or graduation requirements.
 Formally audited courses will appear on the students' transcripts and will be graded either SAU (satisfactory audit) or UAU (unsatisfactory audit).
 The grade will be assigned based on a criteria for audit established by the course instructor.
 Registration guidelines for audited courses are the same as for courses taken for credit.
-It is SUNY ESF's policy to charge full tuition and fees for audited courses.

 Broad-Based Fee Policy